 - 1 tsp soy sauce

-- ½ to 1 tsp wasabi
+- 1/2 to 1 tsp wasabi

-Just mix them up in a small bowl and that's it!
+Just mix them up in a small bowl, and that’s it!
 Tuna mayo is not only a popular filling for temaki sushi but also for onigiri rice ball in Japan.

-- Wasabi flavoured tuna mayo
+- Wasabi-flavored tuna mayo

 - Cucumber